Classic Motorcycle Build

 A Word About VIN Numbers

-Up until 1969, VIN numbers on Harley-Davidson motorcycles appeared only on the engine case, and usually started at 1000 each new year.
-Starting in 1970, the VIN appeared on both the engine and the frame.
+Up until 1969, VIN numbers on Harley-Davidson motorcycles appeared only on engine case, and usually started at the number 1000 each new year.
+Starting in 1970, matching VIN's appeared on both engine and frame.

 classic motorcycle build